cooper/evented-object/README.md

 # NAME

-**Evented::Object** - a base class that allows you to attach event callbacks to an object and then fire events on that object.
+**Evented::Object** - a base class which allows you to attach callbacks to objects and then fire events on them.

 # SYNOPSIS

-Demonstrates basic Evented::Object subclasses, priorities of event callbacks, and fire objects and their methods.

 ```perl
 package Person;